Seventh in A Series

 Memphis wasn’t so big a city in the mid-1950s; many locals knew or encountered Elvis Presley on everyday terms.
 The kid was a regular figure downtown and on the riverfront since relocating to Memphis with his parents, Vernon and Gladys, in 1948.
 The family had left behind a hardscrabble existence at Tupelo, Miss., when Elvis was 13.
 He was the surviving child, after a twin brother was stillborn, and the little family stayed tight-knit while hovering above poverty.
 As Elvis completed high school, the Presleys dwelled in “The Courts” of north Memphis, an urban complex of subsidized, segregated housing.

 Music stardom beckoned Presley at outset of 1955, when he turned 20, already a singing sensation on the Louisiana Hayride circuit.
 Around Memphis he remained known as a mannered youth enamored with song.
 As a schoolboy he’d been shy and often solitary, but a good kid, a church-goer, always working a part-time job.
-Many people called Elvis a mama’s boy, too attached to Gladys, but he was no pushover at physical maturity, standing six-foot tall and solidly built.
+Many people called Elvis a mama’s boy, too attached to Gladys, but he was no pushover at physical maturity, standing six-feet tall and solidly built.

-Presley hadn’t yet blown apart American pop culture, refitted the model, and for a final period he would live and work in relatively common fashion.
+Presley hadn’t yet blown apart American pop culture, refitted the model, and for a final period he would live and work in relative common fashion.
 The local Elvis character remained personable on the street, liked by others, even if flashy and a bit nervous, according to his profile drawn from numerous accounts.